jfioasd/Mu4/README.md

 * `10` Constant function.
 Takes any number of arguments, and returns `4` (decoded from base-4).
 * `;N` Projection.
 Takes any number of arguments, and returns the `N`th argument. (base-4 decoded)
   * (Numbering starts at `0`)
 * `;` Successor.
-Takes at least 1 argument, and returns the successor of its first argument.
+Takes 1 argument.
+Returns the successor of its argument.
+  * (Currently it works for multiple arguments, but I'll raise an error for that when I come back to it.)
 ## Operators
 Here, `h1`, `g`, `f1`, etc. all represent functions.
 * `( h1 h2 .. hn g )` Composition.
 Returns a function: